shayanshafquat/shayanshafquat.github.io/_pages/about.md

 ## Brief Bio
 ___

-Hi!
-My primary interest lies in artificial intelligence and have hands-on experience in reinforcement learning, natural language processing and machine learning projects.
-I also have a technical experience of 1.5 years working for a ride hailing startup (OLA) as a data scientist.
-Previously, I graduated with a Integrated Msc.
-(B.Sc + M.Sc) in Mathematics and Computing from the department of Mathematics, IIT Kharagpur, India.

-I am actively looking out for research-based roles as I review the literature and work on independent projects such as modelling agents for decision making tasks, implementing neuron models and simulating dynamics of a synapse.
+My name is Shayan Shafquat.
+I am from a small place called “Hazaribagh” (a land of thousand gardens), India.
+I am a curious researcher on topics related to neuroscience, artificial intelligence.

+I have a masters degree in Mathematics and Computing.
+I have experience applying ML models, NLP techniques and reinforcement learning algorithms.

+My thinking has been influenced by Geoffrey Hinton, Demis Hassabis, Yoshua Bengio and Terrence Sejnowski.
+I feel to create better AI agents; we must first study the emergence of intelligence in biological brains.

-Other than this I enjoy to read on topics like neuroscience (brain), startups and investment strategies.
-My hobbies include go-karting and playing football.
+Other than this, I enjoy to read on startup culture of India.
+I also like to listen to a lot of different [music](https://open.spotify.com/user/542p87i1bwevu3h9q4ukv9fht?si=13f1fbb49e5a47a1), watch and play football.

 ## E-mail
 ___